stavtsob/FSM-for-Game-Implementation/README.md

-Finite State Machine based on Mat Buckland's book.
+Finite State Machine based on Mat Buckland's book but with some extra functionalities.
 Usefull for game implementations.